ramezrafla/meteor-oplog-deepdiff/README.md

 ## Warning

+**This effort has been halted as it would require some major changes to the core // this is left as documentation of this effort in case it's useful -- and frankly, with server-side compression in NGinx / Apache and if the docs being transmitted are not too deep, the overhead is very tolerable and maybe even desirable to improve consistency**

 This package needs a few hacks to some core methods as functions are not properly exposed to be overriden.
 Please look at the folder `hacked-core` (search for `oplog-deepdiff changes` to see what we changed).
 Once we finish testing we'll reach out to the Meteor team on how to handle all this.

 ## Description